Skip to content

 • Painting and lighting

-If you’re aiming for higher-end finishes or custom interior design designs, it can quickly approach ₹10–12 lakh, particularly in metros.
-The key is prioritising function and durability while being selective with upgrades.
+If you’re aiming for higher-end finishes or custom interior designs, it can quickly approach ₹10–12 lakh.

 2 BHK Cost Estimate

-A 2 BHK generally requires a budget between ₹8–15 lakh, based on material choices and your location.
-If you’re strategic, ₹10 lakh can often accommodate.
+A 2 BHK Interior generally requires a budget between ₹8–15 lakh based on the material choices and your location.

-• Wardrobes in both bedrooms (with basic to mid-range finishes)
+• Wardrobes in both bedrooms (basic to mid-range finishes)

 • TV unit or minimal living room cabinetry